P.O. Box 553

 OUR BRIDGE OVER SUCKER CREEK

 From the outset of our architects’ conceptual design work, it was recognized that we would need to connect the B.C.
 Government’s rest area to our building site by means of a bridge over Sucker Creek.
-The original plan was to build the bridge as part of the overall construction phase in 2018 or 2019.
+The original plan was to build the bridge as part of the overall construction phase.

 However, during the spring of 2014, we became aware that many vehicles – both snowmobiles in the winter months, but mainly ATVs in the summer and fall – had been taking a short cut from the forest to the Highway 97 underpass by fording the creek in fairly close proximity to the spot where we intended to build our bridge, and in doing so had inflicted severe damage to the bed and to the banks of the Creek.